mpeylo/cmpossl/README.md

 ### Installing and uninstalling

-The software can be installed with
+The software can be installed with, e.g.,
 ```
-make install
+sudo make install
 ```
 and uninstalled with
 ```
-make uninstall
+sudo make uninstall
 ```

-The destination is `/usr/local`, unless specified otherwise by `ROOTFS`.
+The destination is `/usr`, unless specified otherwise by `DESTDIR` or `ROOTFS`.

 ## Building Debian packages